IQ404/study-notes/README.md

 ```

 ### Tensor

-Tensor in Taichi is like a multi-dimensional array.

 An element in a tensor can be either a scalar (`ti.var`), a vector (`ti.Vector`) or a matrix (`ti.Matrix`).